Phishing Attacks

 4. A single approval grants access to all tokens of that type

-In 2024, ERC-20 tokens represented 89.5% of the $71.5 million lost to phishing in March alone.
+In March 2024 alone, ERC-20 tokens accounted for 89.5% of the $71.5 million lost to phishing that month.

 Phishing attack diagram - The allowance is a standing key to your wallet - scope it or lose it